 after giving birth to my 3rd child.
 At the time my two older

 children were 5 and 3 years old.
-Since 2001 I have experienced three recurrences of my tumor, one in April 2003 and another in 2007.
-A third recurrence happened in 2009.
-I started a chemo therapy cycle to stop further growth that was occurring in an area too risky for surgery.
+Since 2001, I have experienced four recurrences of my tumor, one in April 2003, another in 2007 and a third in 2009.
+A fourth recurrence occurred in the fall of 2013, with growth happening again in an area too risky for surgery, so chemotherapy treatment began.

 After attending a fundraiser for diabetes, I decided to start a fundraiser of my own to raise awareness and funds for brain tumor research, a worthy and often-neglected area of study.
 My hope in creating the event was twofold.
 First, to educate people about brain tumors and create awareness of a disease that is difficult to diagnose and very devastating.
 Second, to entertain and provide an uplifting evening that creates a sense of joy and appreciation for the life we have all been given.